Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like to be in the next year or two years?
-Setting goals that are realistic will hinder progress.
-Establish clear long-term and short-term goals, focusing on those that have the highest impact on your career advancement.
-To boost job satisfaction be sure your objectives align with your personal goals.
+Are you able to articulate a vision of where you’d like to be in the next one year or two years?
+Failing to set achievable goals will hinder your progress.
+Establish clear long-term and short-term objectives prioritizing those with the greatest impact on your career advancement.
+To boost job satisfaction make sure that your objectives align with your personal goals.

 Dismissing Networking

-Creating meaningful relationships can lead to more opportunities for advancement and new jobs in your current job.
-Establishing strong networks shouldn’t only target senior employees, as well as former and current colleagues, and also attending industry gatherings and events.
+Building relationships that are meaningful could result in more opportunities for advancement and new jobs in your current role.
+Networks that are strong should not be limited to senior employees, as well as former and current colleagues, as well as attendance at industry events and conferences.

 - Participate in employee resource groups